 A choke valve is a type of control valve that is equipped with a restricted orifice that is used in oil and gas production to control the flow of fluid flow.
 The purpose of the Choke valve is to reduce pressure drop across the valve at a maximum flow rate.
 The flow rate is reduced to eliminate cavitation or the intensity of damage to the valve.

-Disc diffuser plate is a plate installed in a diverging section after the control valve.
-This plate has multiple holes to reduce kinetic energy produced after the control valve.
+A disc diffuser plate is a plate installed in a diverging section after the control valve.
+This plate has multiple holes to reduce the kinetic energy produced after the control valve.
 Because of the disc diffuser plate, backpressure is generated that helps the control valve to work efficiently and reduces the chance of any damage caused by vibration and noise developed by fluid.